Manikanta898/Spam-SMS-Detection/README.md

 - Pandas, NLTK (Natural Language Processing Toolkit)

 ## Usage
-To reproduce the model training and evaluation:
-- open Spam_SMS_Detection.ipynb in Colab Notebook and execute the cells sequentially.
+To reproduce the model training and evaluation, open Spam_SMS_Detection.ipynb in Colab Notebook and execute the cells sequentially.